nytopop/ssbd/readme.md

 - .tar.gz      compress, no encrypt
 - .tar.gz.aes  compress, encrypt

-- for full backup, index tree and download/tar it

 - Mount tar as directory to examine files
 - mount several and use rsync library